fduran82/craft4-boilerplate/readme.md

 Follow these instructions when you need to start a brand new CraftCMS from scratch, utilizing this bootstrap project as a foundation and a starting point.

 ## New Project Setup
-1. Create a new directory for the new project and unzip the craft-boilerplate archive into this directory.
+1. Create a new directory for the new project and unzip the craftboilerplate archive into this directory.
 1. Open up a terminal and change the directory where you unzipped the archive above.
 1. Run `$ composer install --no-scripts`, which will download Craft and all associated plugins.
 1. Run `$ composer run-script post-create-project-cmd`, which will guide you through the "CraftCMS Initialization" steps that ultimately create an .env file and set your security key.